2024-2025 Impact Report

 Engaging and Empowering Advocates

-Self-advocacy is important for people with disabilities because it helps them speak up for their rights, needs, and choices.
+Self-advocacy is people with disabilities speaking up for their rights, needs, and choices.
 This leads to more independence, a better quality of life, and a stronger voice in their communities.
-NCCDD provides several opportunities for people with I/DD, their families, and supporters to help raise their voices and create change.
+NCCDD provides several opportunities for people with I/DD to raise their voices and create change.

 Click on the + symbol to the right of the section heading to view the sectionâs content.